-Projections are made for each of the freight modes with travel projections based on the industrial output of specific industries and travel growth in most cases being directly proportional to increases in value of goods produced.
+Projections are made for each of the freight modes with travel projections based on the industrial output of specific industries and a ton-mile per industrial dollar output measure determined using the US Census Bureau Commodity Flow Survey.
 For rail, the model also uses NEMS coal projections to account for part of the travel.
 This is then converted to energy demand using the average energy intensity for the mode in question.
-Total energy demand is subsequently shared out to the various types of fuel used for freight transport, under the assumption that relative shares remain constant.
+Total energy demand is subsequently shared out to the various types of fuel used for freight transport, taking into consideration the cost effectiveness of alternate fuels when considering fuel prices, travel behavior and incremental engine and fuel storage costs.
 Rail and marine are considered in the aggregate with no distinction drawn between classes of carriers.

 The truck sector of the Freight Transportation Submodule incorporates additional levels of detail.
 The trucking sector is divided according to market class with stock adjustments for each market class and fuel type.
-Parameters relating industrial output tonnage to changes in value of goods produced have been explicitly incorporated.

 The Freight Transportation Submodule aggregates the value of output from various industries into a reduced classification scheme, relating the demand for transport to the growth in the value of output of each industrial category.
 The relationships used for truck, rail, and waterborne freight are presented in sequence below.
-The flowchart for the Freight Transportation Submodule is presented in Figure 13.
+The flowchart for the Freight Transportation Submodule is presented in Figure 13, which is further described in a report prepared for EIA by IHS, Inc. The primary recommendations for immediate improvement were: